gh0st17/Tank-Project/README.md

 # Changelog v1.5.0
 - New ground randomization.
 Perlin Noise algorithm.
 Smoother landscape.
 - New box type.
 Blue box make gravity like on Moon for 30 seconds.
 Spawn at 20% chance.
+- Acceleration is expended only when the wheels contact.
 - Ural speed reduced.
 - Sprites loads one time.
 - Zooming interface.